-Subsequent to December 31, 2019, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+Beginning in March 2020, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+Most industries are experiencing disruption to business operations and the impact of reduced consumer spending.
 There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
 The Agency exists to provide an essential government service: solid waste disposal.
-Accordingly, while management cannot quantify the financial and any other impacts to the Agency as of March 26, 2020, management believes that a material impact on the Agency's financial position and results of future operations is reasonably possible, due to changes in the local economy.
+Accordingly, while management cannot quantify the financial and any other impacts to the Agency as of March 22, 2021, management believes that a material impact on the Agency's financial position and results of future operations is reasonably possible.

-XV.
+XIII.
 NEW REPORTING STANDARDS

 In January of 2017, GASB issued Statement No. 84, Fiduciary Activities.
 The objective of Statement No. 84 is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 Statement No. 84 establishes criteria for identifying fiduciary activities of all state and local governments.
 The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 Separate criteria are included to identify fiduciary component units and postemployment benefit arrangements that are fiduciary activities.
-The requirements of GASB 84 are effective for reporting periods beginning after December 15, 2018.
-There has been no effect on net position as a result of this implementation.
+The Agency has implemented this standard for the year ended December 31, 2020.
+Implementation had no effect on the Agency's results of operations or net position.